ARCJ-fc/React-Notes-App/README.md

 # React-Notes-App

-Week 6 project of team ARC-J.
+Week 6 project of team ARC-J on FoundersAndCoders.
 Goal: to make a note taking app using React.js

 #Instructions